Shantang3/ACE-CPT-Notes/Personal Notes/Chr1-2.md

 **Key: Personal Trainer's scope of practice defines a unique profession dedicated to helping people improve fitness, health, and quality of life through physical activities, and PREVENT disease.**

+The primary purpose of professional certifications: to protect the public from harm by assessing if candidates meet established levels of minimum competence.

 ## Professional Responsibility and Ethics

-- Client privacy: Health Insurance Portability and Accountability Act (HIPAA) - the use and disclosure of individual's protected health info.
+- Client privacy: Health Insurance Portability and Accountability Act (HIPAA) - the use and disclosure of an individual's protected health info.

 - Referral.

-- Some commonly "outside scope of practive": create meal plan and menus (refer to registered dietitian or licensed nutritionist), determine/treat injury (refer to physician, athelic trainer, or physical therapist), extreme emotional upheaval (with empathy however refer to licensed mental health prof).
+- Some common "outside scope of practice": recommending supplements (unless other credentials such as RD or MD), creating meal plans and menus (refer to a registered dietitian or licensed nutritionist), determining/treating injury (refer to a physician, athletic trainer, or physical therapist) (while assessing exercise limitations is within), extreme emotional upheaval (with empathy but refer to licensed mental health prof), providing massage (refer to licensed massage therapist).

 ![IMG_0995](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/776a92b9-51ec-49e4-8cd2-26126c392f14)